 Michael Hunter Schwartz

-Dean Schwartz is the author of seven books (three of which come with lengthy teacher’s manuals), seven law review papers, three book chapters, and eight shorter works addressing a wide variety of teaching, learning and curriculum design topics.
+Professor Schwartz is the author of books (three of which come with lengthy teacher’s manuals), law review papers, book chapters, and several shorter works addressing a wide variety of teaching, learning and curriculum design topics.
 Schwartz's books include What the Best Law Teachers Do (Harvard University Press 2013) and a contracts textbook, Contracts: A Context and Practice Casebook (3d ed.
-2020), which was the first book in a textbook series he designed to modernize law school casebooks (which he now edits).
+2020), which was the first book in a textbook series he designed to modernize law school casebooks (which he now edits and which includes more than 25 other books).

-Dean Schwartz is a national leader in law school teaching and learning.
-Dean Schwartz has delivered more than 230 professional presentations about teaching and learning in law school.
-Dean Schwartz is a Consultant to the Institute for Law Teaching and Learning, and he is a member of the board of advisors for a national legal publisher and two peer-reviewed law reviews.
+Professor Schwartz is a national leader in law school teaching and learning.
+He has delivered more than 230 professional presentations about teaching and learning in law school at conferences and as invites speaker to law schools throughout the country and the world.
+Professor Schwartz is a Consultant to the Institute for Law Teaching and Learning, and he is a member of the board of advisors for a national legal publisher and a peer-reviewed law review.

-Dean Schwartz's leadership is evident through his role as Chair-Elect for the Association of American Law Schools (AALS) Section for Alternatively Scheduled JD Programs.
-His previous work as chair of the AALS Sections on Deans, Socio-Economics, Teaching Methods, and Balance in Legal Education reflects his commitment to shaping the future of legal academia.
-Dean Schwartz also served on the inaugural, 10-member Dean’s Advisory Board for the American Bar Association’s (ABA) Legal Education Police Practices Consortium.
+Professor Schwartz's leadership is evident in his role as Chair of the Association of American Law Schools (AALS) Section for Part-Time and Other Alternative-Scheduled JD Programs.
+His previous work as Chair of the AALS Sections on Deans, Socio-Economics, Teaching Methods, and Balance in Legal Education reflects his commitment to shaping the future of legal academia.
+Professor Schwartz also served on the inaugural, 10-member Dean’s Advisory Board for the American Bar Association’s (ABA) Legal Education Police Practices Consortium.

 Before his deanship at McGeorge School of Law, Schwartz was dean at the University of Arkansas at Little Rock William H. Bowen School of Law in Little Rock, Arkansas from 2013-2017.
 He taught at Washburn University School of Law in Topeka, Kansas from 2006-2013, where he also served as the law school’s Associate Dean for Faculty Development and the Co-Director of the Institute for Law Teaching and Learning.